Frangidha/AS-blog/README.md

 - **Matt Rudge from Code Institute:** Grateful acknowledgement goes to Matt Rudge from Code Institute for his valuable contributions.
 You can find his work and resources in the [Code Institute Django3blog](https://github.com/Code-Institute-Solutions/Django3blog/tree/master/12_final_deployment) GitHub repository.

 - **Portfolio-Project-4-SizzleAndSteak:** Acknowledgements to Gareth McGirr for the inspiration and basis provided for implementing the verification email and password reset functionalities in this project.
 [GitHub Repository](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak)
-- **CKEditor Images to Cloudinary:**
-   The project utilizes the CKEditor plugin to manage and upload images, and it integrates with Cloudinary for image storage and management.
-A tutorial or video guide that helped in implementing this feature can be found at the following link:[CKEditor Images to Cloudinary](https://www.youtube.com/watch?v=_QTESQ6vSWE&ab_channel=Devmaesters)

 - **Banner Styling:**
    The project implements banner styling, allowing text to be displayed over images.
 To achieve the desired effect, we used a solution from the following Stack Overflow post: Stack Overflow Solution: [Text Banner Over Image Not Aligned Properly](https://stackoverflow.com/questions/70867102/text-banner-over-image-not-aligned-properly)